-(d) If, in the case of proprietary directors, the represented shareholder fully transfers its shares or reduces the shares down to a level that requires a reduction in the number of it proprietary directors, in that situation, in the required proportion. (e) In cases in which their actions may harm the credit and reputation of the Company.
-20. Are qualified majorities, other than statutory majorities, required to adopt any typo lecision?
+- (d) If, in the case of proprietary directors, the represented shareholder fully transfers its shares or reduces the shares down to a level that requires a reduction in the number of its proprietary directors, in that situation, in the required proportion. - (e) In cases in which their actions may harm the credit and reputation of the Company.

+C.1.20.
+Are qualified majorities, other than statutory majorities, required to adopt any type of decision?